Superset Integration

 Superset has a default connection to Hydrolix created:

-This connection is using SQL Alchemy driver and we are connecting via a local NGINX proxy which load balances the request to the head service.
+This connection is using SQL Alchemy driver and connecting through a local NGINX proxy which load balances the request to the head service.

 The connection URL to use is: